kj3moraes/kj3moraes/README.md

   * Ethical hacking through TryHackMe's Offensive Pentesting Learning Path
   * Modern Cryptography through Cryptohack and Cryptopals learning modules.
 - 🌱 I’m currently learning about linear algebra, integral calculus and C in first-year uni,
 - 👯 I’m looking to collaborate on building secure and reliable systems.
+I wish to learn more about secure deployable APIs
 - 🤔 I’m looking for help with learning information theory and quantum information processing.
 - 📫 How to reach me:
   * __LinkedIn__ : [Keane Moraes](https://www.linkedin.com/in/keane-moraes-858493167/)